 It can be more difficult to find these types of loans and they typically require a higher down payment and may have higher interest rates or stricter terms since they are considered higher-risk loans.

-Construction loans cover the cost of building a custom home and provides the money at different stages of the build.
+Construction loans cover the cost of building a custom home and provide the money at different stages of the build.
 These loans have shorter terms – usually lasting about one year.
 That’s because once the home build is complete – and depending on the type of construction loan you have – the loan will either convert to a traditional mortgage or you’ll apply for a mortgage to pay for the newly-built home.

 If you already have a land loan because you weren’t yet ready to build on your lot, you can typically use a construction loan to pay off that first loan.